Korean Bank Acquires Local Microfinance Firm

 NH Nonghyup, a South Korean bank, was granted permission from the Cambodian central bank and the Department of Commerce to take over SAMIC, a local microfinance company, and will begin full-scale operations next month.

-The Korean bank said it was given the final approval notice on August 22 and has decided to change the local company’s name to Nonghyup Finance Cambodia.
-It will hold a launching ceremony on September 11, The Korea Times said in a report last week.
+The Korean bank announced it received final approval on August 22 and decided to rename the local company as Nonghyup Finance Cambodia.
+A launching ceremony is planned for September 11, according to The Korea Times.

-SAMIC, a small lender with total assets of $15.4 million and total capital of $5.3 million, is headquartered in Phnom Penh and has 18 networks centered on small and medium Cambodian cities.
+SAMIC, the acquired small lender with total assets of $15.4 million and total capital of $5.3 million, is headquartered in Phnom Penh and operates 18 branches in small and medium Cambodian cities.

-“Nonghyup Finance Cambodia plans to expand its network based on three major cities: Phnom Penh, Sihanoukville, and Siem Reap,” The Korea Times said.
+“Nonghyup Finance Cambodia plans to expand its network based on three major cities: Phnom Penh, Sihanoukville, and Siem Reap,” The Korea Times reported.
+“It will actively expand loans for real estate mortgages and SMEs, as well as provide financing for agricultural equipment,” the report added.

-An official at NH Nonghyup Bank said, “We will find out about the collaboration model with the local Ministry of Agriculture and will conduct a differentiated marketing strategy based on the bank’s know-how.”
+An official from NH Nonghyup Bank stated, “We will explore collaboration models with the local Ministry of Agriculture and implement a differentiated marketing strategy leveraging the bank’s expertise.”

-Nonghyup Financial is a subsidiary of South Korea’s National Agricultural Cooperative Federation, or the Nonghyup Group.
+Nonghyup Financial is a subsidiary of South Korea’s National Agricultural Cooperative Federation, commonly known as the Nonghyup Group.

-With the acquisition of the Cambodian company, NH Nonghyup Bank now has six subsidiaries abroad.
-In addition to its Cambodian subsidiary, it has one branch in New York and Hanoi, a micro-loan corporation in Myanmar, and one office in Beijing and New Delhi.
+With the acquisition of the Cambodian company, NH Nonghyup Bank now operates six subsidiaries abroad.
+In addition to its Cambodian subsidiary, the bank has one branch in New York and Hanoi, a micro-loan corporation in Myanmar, and offices in Beijing and New Delhi.

 This article was originally published in the Khmer Times.